 Southern seafood dishes always bring tons of flavor, but they also tend to bring lots of buttah.
 This recipe lightens things up with a tomato base that gets a serious flavor boost from garlic, Cajun seasoning, and chili powder.
 With plenty of leftovers to get you through the week, every day can seem like Mardi Gras.

-Seafood in a slow-cooker?
+Seafood in a slow cooker?
 Don’t rule it out.
-This chowder takes a shortcut by precooking the celery and onions in the microwave before adding it to the Crock-Pot with the usual suspects of fish, stock, and bay leaves, plus some harissa for a little bit of zing.
-Tilapia serves up a dose of protein plus some B vitamins to keep you feeling energized.
+This chowder takes a shortcut by precooking the celery and onions in the microwave before adding it to the Crock-Pot with the usual suspects of fish, stock, and bay leaves.
+Tilapia adds a dose of protein plus some B vitamins to keep you feeling energized.
 A touch of cream makes this soup over-the-top delicious.

 The word “elegant” hardly comes to mind when it comes to Crock-Pot cooking.
 Time to change that.
-This delicate salmon dish gets a steam in some wine, fennel, and orange juice.
-It’s also a lot easier than constantly monitoring a fillet on the stove or in the oven since the heat is so much gentler.
-The caper sauce is delicious, but we think classic tartar sauce is just as good.
+This delicate salmon dish makes cooking fish a whole lot easier.
+It’s much better than constantly monitoring a fillet on the stove or in the oven since the heat is so much gentler.
+With a touch of lemon, the taste is just as simple and delicious.

 Simplify cioppino with a simple, two-stage cooking process in the Crock-Pot.
 Start off with the veggies, fish stock, wine, and tomatoes.
 Once the broth is flavorful, the seafood goes for a quick swim.
 Swap in any of your favorite fish or shellfish.
 This meal is so low maintenance that you can enjoy a glass of wine while you wait.
-Now that’s a great way to cook!
+Cheers!

 Just when you thought all simple fish dishes were boring, this recipe proves that’s definitely not true.
 Halibut steams with a bright tomato mixture that’s basically a cross between bruschetta topping and salsa.
 That’s our kind of condiment!
 Choose Alaskan halibut for the most omega-3s.